emrergin/socialchoice/README.md

 ### What I learned
-- This is my first project with Svelte.
+- This is my first project with [Svelte](https://svelte.dev/).
+- This is also the first project that I used [TailwindCSS](https://tailwindcss.com/).